joaoalbertocsjunior/react-s/README.md

 - JSON is easy to parse.
 - JSON is easy to mantain.
 - JSON is widely adopted.
+- JSON is _excells_ at being the data interchange format between integrated systems.

 You can write logic inside JSON as you would in xml or jsx.